blackshirt/asn1/DOCS.md

 * get the bytes array ready to transfer.

 ### Example #1
-In this example, we would create object identifier object from string.
+In the first example, we would create simple object identifier object from string and serializing it to bytes array.
+For other object, see [Basic ASN.1 Constructor](#create-basic-asn1-type).
 ```v
 input := '1.2.840.113549'